Skip to main content

 Continuing Education (CE) Credit

-• Social Workers, Licensed Professional Counselors, and Licensed Marriage and Family Therapists: This webinar is pending approval for 1.5 CE credits from the University of Texas at Austin School of Social Work.
+• Social Workers, Licensed Professional Counselors, and Licensed Marriage and Family Therapists: This webinar is approved for 1.5 CE credits from the University of Texas at Austin School of Social Work.
 Check with your state licensing agency for reciprocity and/or credit approval if licensed for other professions or in one of the following states: CO, FL, HI, IA, KS, KY, MI, NY, ND, OH, OK. *Note: Eligibility for CE credit will close 2/19/2029.

 • OneOp Certificates of Attendance are available for those interested in additional documentation of professional development activities.